Wayne State University

 Baccalaureate engineering technology graduates are often called technologists to distinguish them from baccalaureate graduates of engineering programs.
 Graduates of engineering technology and engineering programs complement each other in their skills and interests.
 Together with technicians and scientists, they form a technological team which has been able to produce an ever-increasing rate of technological advancement.

 Related degree offerings include:

-Bachelor of Science in Mechanical Engineering (Offered at South Campus) Mechanical engineering is a creative discipline that draws upon a number of basic sciences to design devices, machines, processes and systems that involve mechanical work and its conversion from, and into, different forms of energy.
+Bachelor of Science in Mechanical Engineering (Offered at ATEC/South Campus) Mechanical engineering is a creative discipline that draws upon a number of basic sciences to design devices, machines, processes and systems that involve mechanical work and its conversion from, and into, different forms of energy.
 It includes: converting thermal, chemical and nuclear energy into mechanical energy through engines and power plants; transporting energy via devices like heat exchangers, pipelines, gears and linkages; and using energy for a variety of goods and services that benefit society such as transportation vehicles of all kinds, manufacturing tools and equipment, biomedical engineering, and household appliances.
 Mechanical engineers are also involved in the selection of materials for almost all manufactured products, to help ensure their structural integrity before they are sold in the marketplace.
 The design and manufacture of automobiles and airplanes are excellent examples of the usage of mechanical engineering concepts.

 Master of Arts in Employment and Labor Relations The Master of Arts in Employment and Labor Relations provides students with a broad understanding of human resources and labor relations in the workplace.
 The relationship between employees, employers, and labor unions is examined and much attention is given to the role and dynamics of collective bargaining, human resource management, and labor/management relations.
 The pivotal areas of effective resolution of disputes and management of performance issues will also be explored.